Frequently Asked Questions

 - For the past three years, our English for Speakers of Other Languages (ESOL) program, which is offered in Boston, earned the highest rating – Tier 1 – from the Massachusetts Department of Elementary and Secondary Education (DESE).

-- 88% of the graduates of the Institute’s in-demand intensive vocational training programs were placed in full-time service industry jobs upon completion of the program in 2016, earning an average hourly wage of $15.85, a significant jump from their previous incomes.
+- 88% of the graduates of the International Institute’s in-demand intensive vocational training programs were placed in full-time service industry jobs upon completion of the program in 2016, earning an average hourly wage of $15.85, a significant jump from their previous incomes.

-- The Institute provided employment counseling services to 686 refugees and immigrants across all three sites in 2016, 71% of whom received a job placement within six months of starting the program.
+- The International Institute provided employment counseling services to 686 refugees and immigrants across all three sites in 2016, 71% of whom received a job placement within six months of starting the program.

 - In 2016, the Institute placed new Americans at 146 companies across Massachusetts and New Hampshire.
 Our job preparation and placement services were critical to the economic growth of a region with low unemployment and significant labor shortages.